neilgall/adventofcode2018/src/day4/README.md

 # Day 4
-Today we're presented with event data where th events are not necessarily ordered and the information they contain in partial.
+Today we're presented with event data where th events are not necessarily ordered and the information they contain is partial.
 This sort of scenario is pretty common in communications protocols and user interface code.
 I'm going to break the problem down as follows:

 1. Parse the input data to an event list
-2. Sort the event list by time if that's necessary
+2. Sort the event list by time
 3. Run the events through an interpreter to assemble all the information
 4. Keep asleep counts keyed by minute so the most frequent can be found